GrumpyBum/cryptonote/README.md

 ## Building Harrier.Coin

-### On *nix
+### On Ubuntu 16.04 LTS

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.58.

 You may download them from:

 * http://gcc.gnu.org/
 * http://www.cmake.org/
 * http://www.boost.org/
-* Alternatively, it may be possible to install them using a package manager.
+* Or 'apt-get install build-essential cmake libboost1.58-all-dev'

 To build, change to a directory where this file is located, and run `make`.
 The resulting executables can be found in `build/release/src`.